 WordHound Children's Writing Competition

-Time left to enter this week's writing challenge:
+Time left to enter this month's writing challenge:

-Here's this week's WordHound Creative Writing for Kids Challenge:
+Here's this month's WordHound Creative Writing for Kids Competition:

 Well done – you've found it!
 The WordHound Children's Writing Competition!

-For at least 10 weeks, we’ll be offering prompts and suggestions for creative writing for kids.
-We’re looking for under 300 words of funny, weird or otherwise unique writing, based on the suggestion of the week.
+Every month, we’ll be offering prompts and suggestions for creative writing for kids.
+We’re looking for under 300 words of funny, weird or otherwise unique writing, based on the suggestion.
 There’s no minimum number of words, although four would be considered a bit light.

-We’re planning on awarding a prize each week, but winners (and probably all participants, unless we get 9 million entries) will certainly get some kind of encouragement and recognition.
+There will be a prize on offer each month, but winners (and probably all participants, unless we get 9 million entries) will certainly get some kind of encouragement and recognition.
 We’d like to publish winning entries on our blog page, so let us know if you’re happy for that to happen.
 You can change your mind later if you want to.